 Given that connectedness of the natural environment, biodiversity loss is an issue of concern to group water schemes and is also an issue on which they can give leadership within rural communities.
-To promote biodiversity enhancement within the rural water sector, the NFGWS has appointed Adrian Smyth to lead on this issue.
-Adrian is already working closely with the National Biodiversity Data Centre on its all-Ireland pollinator plan, which provides a practical guide to what can be done on GWS sites to provide food and habitat for pollinators such as bees.
+To promote biodiversity enhancement within the rural water sector, the NFGWS appointed Adrian Smyth to lead on this issue.
+Adrian has worked closely with the National Biodiversity Data Centre on its All-Ireland Pollinator Plan, which provides a practical guide to what can be done on GWS sites to provide food and habitat for pollinators such as bees.